-A good warehouse management software can minimize your lead times by restricting inventory movement and enhancing the reliability of the inventory records, and hence supporting the just-in-time environment.
+A good inventory management system can minimize your lead times by restricting inventory movement and enhancing the reliability of the inventory records, and hence supporting the just-in-time environment.

-Therefore, the requirement for a safety stock will be minimized, which improves the overall inventory turnover and also the goal of the working capital management.
+Therefore, the requirement for a safety stock will be minimized, which improves the overall inventory turnover, lessen the cost and also the goal of the working capital management.

 Effective utilization of warehouse space